core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Possible use of the option Proxy-Cri or Proxy-Scheme-Number in a ticket request.

 * Explained non-provisioning of some parameters in self-managed OSCORE groups.

+* Use of 'exi' for relative expiration time in self-managed OSCORE groups.

 * Improved notation in the examples of message exchanges with proxy.